 Reviewing Actions of the Leasing Company or Mechanic

 Our lawyers can also review the actions of a leasing company or its mechanics.
 Remember, anyone who puts an unworthy vehicle on the road may be named in a lawsuit.
-Determining the level of fault will require a paper trail and an inspection of the vehicle.
+Determining the level of fault will require a paper trail and an inspection of the vehicle and the records of the third-party maintenance company.

 Our Team Will Advise You of Your Options and Answer Your Questions